MatthiasPeltzer/vidply/docs/USAGE.md

 ### Interactive Transcript

-Display a clickable, scrolling transcript alongside your video:
+Display a clickable, scrolling transcript alongside your video with drag and resize capabilities:

 ```html
 <video